 - Payment to the court for trauma center fund

-Criminal and traffic defense attorneys can defend against traffic, speeding offenses and traffic related criminal matters in a variety of ways.
+A good traffic attorney in Fairfax can defend against traffic, speeding offenses and traffic related criminal matters in a variety of ways.
 The defense plan and approach will vary with the specific offense.
 Depending on your charge, your attorney may be able to establish that: